To be considered an applicant must:

 - In order to be familiar with the role of the physician assistant (PA) as a member of the health care team, a minimum of 20 hours of PA shadowing is required.
 Shadowing PAs in various medical disciplines is recommended.

-- Completion of the Graduate Record Examination (GRE) is required within three years of your desired entrance date to the Program.
+- Completion of the Graduate Record Examination (GRE) is required within three years of the desired entrance date to the Program.
 Official scores may be sent to CASPA.
 Salus University's designated institution code is 0432.

-If accepted, all physician assistant students must provide proof of health insurance prior to the start of the Program.
+- If accepted, all physician assistant students must provide proof of health insurance prior to the start of the program.

 If accepted, you must be able to meet the technical standards with allowance for reasonable accommodations.